KDE/documentation-docs-kdenlive-org/cutting_and_assembling/sequence.rst

 Create a nested sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Adds the clips which are currently selected in the timeline to a new sequence clip.
+Adds the clips which are currently selected (minimum two clips) in the timeline to a new sequence clip.
 The selected clips get exchanged in place by the new created sequence and the new created sequence is stored in the :ref:`default sequence folder <default_sequence_folder>`.

 .. figure:: /images/cutting_and_assembling/Create_nested_sequence.webp
    :scale: 75%